ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 # Getting started with dedicated host
 {: #dedicated-host}

-The dedicated host feature on IBM {{site.data.keyword.powerSys_notm}} significantly expands the range of computing options available by providing the ability to provision a dedicated host for your exclusive use.
+The dedicated host feature on IBM {{site.data.keyword.powerSysFull}} significantly expands the range of computing options available by providing the ability to provision a dedicated host for your exclusive use.
 Dedicated hosts are metered by the hour for the entire capacity of the host.

 A dedicated host provides an additional flexibility to create virtual server instances, control their placement, and utilize the unique shared processor pool capabilities that are offered by {{site.data.keyword.powerSys_notm}}.
 With dedicated hosts, you can easily optimize your cloud infrastructure by utilizing single tenant servers to manage software licensing costs while increasing isolation from other users in a cloud environment.